brioche-dev/brioche.dev/src/content/blog/portable-dynamically-linked-pacakges-on-linux.md

 <svg class="w-full" viewBox="-0.5 -0.5 681 201">
   <title>Flow through the original lil-demo wrapper</title>
   <desc>Your shell calls run.sh using execve, which in turn calls lil-demo using execve.
-Indirectly, the call to lil-demo uses the PT_INTERP ELF header to find ld-linux.so, which then loads and executes lil-demo</desc>
+Indirectly, the call to lil-demo uses PT_INTERP from the ELF header to find ld-linux.so, which then loads and executes lil-demo</desc>
   <g>
     <rect class="stroke-accent-600 fill-accent-900" x="0" y="0" width="80" height="80" />
     <foreignObject class="size-full overflow-visible">